Daniel-Ronson/Python-RAG-console/readme.md

 # Scientific Paper Parser

-A Pythonconsole application that ingests scientific papers (PDFs), indexes both text and chart/figure metadata in vector embeddings, and provides question-answering in the console.
+A console application that ingests scientific papers (PDFs) and allows you to ask questions to an LLM with the relevant context from the papers you uploaded.
+This app indexes pdf text, metadata, and vector embeddings from a pdf and provides question-answering in the console.

 ## Features

-- PDF parsing with text and image extraction
+- Ingest PDF's and chunk text into vector embeddings (no image extraction yet)
 - Vector embeddings using OpenAI's API
-- Semantic search using OpenSearch
+- Storage and Semantic search using OpenSearch
-- Question-answering capabilities using LangChain
-- Color-coded reference system in console output
+- Ask an LLM a question - using OpenAi api

 ## Prerequisites

-- Python 3.9+
+- **Python 3.11+**
-- Docker and Docker Compose (for OpenSearch)
+- Docker (needed to run OpenSearch locally)
 - OpenAI API key

 ## Installation